rails/rails/guides/source/active_record_querying.md

 end
 ```

 Another example would be if you wanted multiple workers handling the same processing queue.
-You could have each worker handle 10000 records by setting the appropriate <tt>:start</tt> option on each worker.
+You could have each worker handle 10000 records by setting the appropriate `:start` option on each worker.

 NOTE: The +:include+ option allows you to name associations that should be loaded alongside with the models.